DEVSQ Function

 What is the DEVSQ Function?

-The DEVSQ function, most frequently used in Microsoft Excel, is a formula used to take the sample mean of a dataset to calculate the deviation (DEV) of the squares (SQ).
+DEVSQ function os most frequently used in Microsoft Excel, is a formula for taking the sample mean of a dataset to calculate the deviation (DEV) of the squares (SQ).

 In some cases, like finding the total sum of the deviations of squares, it would be crucial to use the DEVSQ function.
 However, in other cases that may not need the variables for calculation, the DEVSQ function is unreliable.

-Another commonly used function is the SUMIFS function in Excel if you are looking to find the total sum of a given dataset.
+Another commonly used function is the SUMIFS function in Excel, which finds the total sum of a given dataset.

 The SUMIFS function can be located under the Math & Trig tab or simply inputting “=SUMIFS.”